 Home Care after Uterine Artery Embolization UWHC Interventional Radiology

-- We ask that you return to for an Interventional Radiology clinic visit on ______________________ at ____________ to check your groin site, IV sites, and health.
+• We ask that you return to for an Interventional Radiology clinic visit on _____________ at ____________to see how you are doing after the procedure.

-When to Call the Doctor
+4. When to Call the Interventional Radiology Department

 • Fever and chills

-- Foul smelling discharge from the vagina
+• Foul smelling discharge from the vagina

-- Passage of large tissue (some passage of tissue the size of a nickel or smaller may occur)
+• Passage of large tissue (some passage of tissue the size of a nickel or smaller may occur)

-- Pain uncontrolled with the pain medicine you have
+• Pain uncontrolled with the pain medicine you have

-Interventional Radiology, Monday to Friday, 8am to 4pm, call 608-263-8355.
+Interventional Radiology, Monday to Friday, 8am to 4:30pm, call

 Weekends, nights, and holidays, call 608-262-0486.
 This is the paging operator.
 Ask for the Angio-Interventional Radiology Resident on call.
 Give the operator your name and phone number with the area code.
 The doctor will call you back.

-If you live out of the area, please call 1-800-323-8942.
+If you live out of the area you may call the toll-free number of

 The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Any duplication or distribution of the information contained herein is strictly prohibited.